TiendaNube/nube-sdk/packages/doc/docs/state.md

   | "before_address_form" // Before the address form in checkout
   | "before_billing_form" // Before the billing form in checkout
   | "before_contact_form" // Before the contact form in checkout
+  | "before_shipping_form" // Before the shipping form in checkout
+  | "after_shipping_form" // After the shipping form in checkout
+  | "corner_top_left" // Top left corner of the checkout
+  | "corner_top_right" // Top right corner of the checkout
+  | "corner_bottom_left" // Bottom left corner of the checkout
+  | "corner_bottom_right" // Bottom right corner of the checkout
   | "modal_content"; // Content of a modal dialog in checkout

 /**